Location: London Waterloo

 Department: Law School -Law School

-We are looking for Tutors who can teach Equity & Trusts, Tort law and European Law
+We are looking for Tutors who can teach Equity & Trusts and Tort law.

 A Law School tutor has the following core areas of responsibility: